 Designation for one crossing between two grape varieties of different species.
 These are combinations between the European Vitis vinifera and an American or an Asian species.
 But also crossings between two different ones American (eg Vitis labrusca x Vitis rupestris ) or Asian (for example Vitis amurensis x Vitis coignetiae ) or between American and Asian species (for example Vitis amurensis x Vitis riparia) are interspecific crosses (inter = between).
 As a rule, only interspecific cross products are used in general parlance hybrids designated.

-The cross-breeding result of different grape varieties of the same species among themselves, for example of two varieties of the only European species Vitis vinifera, is called intraspecific crossing (intra = within).
+The crossover result of different grape varieties of the same species among themselves, for example of two varieties of the only European species Vitis vinifera, is called intraspecific crossing (intra = within).
 For example, the intraspecific junction has Riesling x Madeleine Royale the variety Müller-Thurgau result.
 Strictly speaking, these intersections are also hybrids although they are hardly so called.

 For interspecific intersections must be in accordance with EU Regulation Vitis vinifera shares may be included.
-Whether such varieties also for quality wine or country wine are the responsibility of the Member States.
+Whether such varieties also for quality wine or country wine are the responsibility of the member states.
 See under Quality wine-grape varieties; such as Vines systematics and breeding,

-Photos: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI), Federal Research Center for Cultivated Plants,
+Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)